Chemical weapon proliferation: Syria

 Syria has four main production sites.
 One just north of Damascus, one near Homs, one in Hama and one, al-Safir south-east of Aleppo.

 Taiwan

 U.S. Congress was informed in 1989 that Taiwan could have acquired offensive chemical weapons capability, including stockpiles of sarin.
 The alleged facilities include Tsishan and Kuanhsi.
-Taiwanese authorities acknowledged only the existence of defensive research program.
+Taiwanese authorities acknowledged only the existence of a defensive research program.

 Turkey

 Turkey emerged from the cold war relatively unprotected and is gravely concerned about the acquisition of weapons of mass destruction, particularly chemical weapons that have been used in the vicinity of the Turkish state.
 Turkey is party to both the Chemical Weapons Convention since 1997 and the Biological Weapons Convention since 1974.

 Turkey has been accused of using chemical weapons in Afrin against Kurdish rebels, but the country has denied that civilians in its operation against the Kurdish YPG fighters in northwestern Syria were affected by chemical weapons from the Turkish military.
 The country has sharply condemned and verified some of the chemical weapons used in the Syrian civil war.